-The result is an investment strategy customized to fit a life insurer's risk profile that improves return and reduces risk both economically and in statutory terms.
+The optimal result is an investment strategy customized to fit a P&C insurer's risk profile that improves return and reduces risk both economically and in statutory terms.
 With an optimal investment strategy in hand, the next step in the process is a revision to the investment policy, guidelines, and performance benchmark(s) to reflect the new strategy.

-Conning's institutional solutions team and portfolio managers work with clients to implement the SAA output, which sets a long-term framework for the enterprise to meet its stated goals and risk preferences.
-The SAA process essentially structures the portfolio factors or beta to achieve long term success.
-The portfolio manager works on a day in and day out basis to execute through sector calls and security selections to deliver the insurance company's alpha or excess returns targets.
+Conning's institutional solutions and portfolio management teams work with clients to implement the SAA output, which sets a long-term framework for the enterprise to meet its stated goals and risk preferences.
+The SAA process essentially structures the portfolio risk factors or beta to achieve long term success.
+The portfolio manager can stay focused on executing through sector calls and security selections to deliver the insurance company's alpha or excess returns targets.